 The Rooms at Anantara Tangalle

 There are several different options available and Anantara offers both rooms and standalone villas.
-My jaw dropped when we arrived at the ocean view pool villa.
+During our first stay, we were luckily upgraded and my jaw dropped when we arrived at the ocean view pool villa.
 We were given a tour of the beautiful master bedroom, bathroom, private terrace and salt-water pool before sitting down for the in-room check-in procedures.

 Before leaving us to jump on the bed like 6-year-olds, Kanishka wrote down his direct phone number and asked us to call if we needed anything: luggage unpacking service, room service, restaurant reservations, laundry, a ride in a golf buggy to anywhere in the hotel we wanted to go, more towels, anything.
 He had also booked us a foot massage as a welcome gift and no less than 5 minutes later, 2 staff from the Anantara spa had showed up at our villa to soothe our tootsies.